alexk2k/alexk2k/README.md

-## Hi there 👋

-## I'm Alex, a Full Stack Developer and UAV pilot
+## Hi there 👋, I'm Alex, a Full Stack Developer and UAV pilot
 <!-- icons from https://devicon.dev/ -->
 ## About me
-Full stack dev working with JavaScript, React and Node a lot.
-I also build bespoke UAVs and recently have been developing an Arduino based thruststand for measuring the thrust produced by DC motors.
-I just completed the AWS cloud practitioner course and lookng to expand my skills in cloud engineering and development.
+Im a full stack dev with a love for all things code related and a keen interest in aviation ✈️, Formula 1 🏎️ and the outdoors 🌳.
+I am working with JavaScript, React and NodeJS much of the time and I also build and fly bespoke UAVs.
+I recently completed the AWS cloud practitioner course and lookng to expand my skills in cloud engineering and development.

 ## Technologies I work with